The Lost Fort

 The meteorite became something of a tourist attraction in the 19th century.
 Among the visitors of town and castle of Loket was the German writer and polymath Johann Wolfgang von Goethe who had taken an interest in geology during his travels in the Harz mountains.
 He visited Loket in 1823 and got a statue in the town for his troubles.
 'Goethe Was Here As Well' is obviously still a tourist magnet.

 The meteorite from a different angle

 1) Today Loket is in the Czech Republic, but it belonged to Germany and later the Austro-Hungarian Empire in former times, then known by its German name Elbogen.

 2) We don't know what really happened to the burgrave Puta of Illburk.
 It is possible that he was recalled by the king for overstepping his rights.

 To Drink the Waters since the Middle Ages - The Spa Town Karlovy Vary / Karlsbad

-I only took a brief walk through the centre of Karlovy Vary (Czech Republic).
+I only took a brief walk through the centre of Karlovy Vary (Czechia).
 The town has a lot of pretty, and even splendid, buildings of the Neo-Classicist, Art Déco and Art Nouveau styles that have been lovingly restored.
 Nevertheless, the overcast sky and lack of green (except for some willows in the park) early in the year made it look a bit grey.
 I'm sure Karlovy Vary will be lovely when the sun sparkles in the water, the trees are green, and the façades of the houses shine in their bright colours.
 You'll have to deal with the less colourful photos, I'm afraid.